 Integration of Google Maps

-6. Plugins and Tools
+6. Plug-ins and Tools

 Google Web Fonts

-If your browser does not support web fonts, a default font will be used by your computer.
+If your browser does not support web fonts, a standard font is applied by your computer.